towolf/towolf.github.com/docs/PsychDemos/DriftDemo2.markdown

 # CopyWindow vs. DrawTexture:

-In the OS 9 Psychtoolbox, [Screen](/docs/Screen) \('CopyWindow"\) was used for all time\-critical display of images, in particular for display of the movie frames in animated stimuli.
+In the OS 9 Psychtoolbox, [Screen](/docs/Screen) \('CopyWindow"\) was used for all time-critical display of images, in particular for display of the movie frames in animated stimuli.
 In contrast, [Screen](/docs/Screen)\('DrawTexture'\) should not be used for display of all graphic elements,  but only for  display of MATLAB matrices.
 For all other graphical elements, such as lines,  rectangles,